-Food-grade diatomaceous earth can be added to your long term storage of grains to protect from insects.
-Here’s more about it…
+FOOD-GRADE diatomaceous earth (D.E.) can be safely added to long-term storage of grains to protect from insects.

 Diatomaceous earth is often harvested from areas where large bodies of water once stood and is marketed in two grades – industrial and food grade.